histfitter/histfitter/README.md

 ## Acquire

-HistFitter has 2 stable versions, one compliant with Python2 (v0.66.0) and one with Python3 (v1.x.y).
+HistFitter requires Python3.
 If you're going to be using HistFitter directly as a standalone application, clone the latest stable release.
-The Python2 version is no longer being updated.

 ```
 git clone https://github.com/histfitter/histfitter